 These problems cannot be solved by using the latest software and security systems alone.
-Instead, your organization will need to support your IT staff in their battle for cybersecurity by conducting regular employee training sessions.
+Instead, your organization will need to support your IT staff in their battle against cybercriminals and cyberattacks by conducting regular cybersecurity training sessions.

 Cybersecurity training will help educate team members about the threats they might come across and how to deal with them and prevent data breaches.
 These can also help to make your organization more efficient and improve your relationship with data regulation authorities.

 For more ideas on educating your staff about the importance of cybersecurity, check out this article.